redaGit/wk415/40-packet-capture /README.md

 Everything we are going to do in this exercise is explained in details in the [Containerlab documentation](https://containerlab.dev/manual/wireshark/).

-**Note: We will be using the [startup lab](../15-startup) for this section.
-If this is already destroyed, please re-deploy it before continuing.
+**Note: We will be using the [startup lab](../15-startup/README.md) for this section.
+If this lab is already destroyed, please re-deploy it before continuing.
 Once the lab is deployed, login to the SR Linux node and start a ping using**

 ```srl
 ping 10.10.10.2 network-instance default